red-hat-storage/RHGS-vagrant/README.md

   * if you want to throw away everything: `vagrant destroy -f`
   * if you want to freeze the VMs and continue later: `vagrant suspend`
   * Try `vagrant -h` to find out about them
+  * if you run `vagrant up` again you without running `vagrant destroy` before you will overwrite your configuration and vagrant may loose track of some VMs (it's safe to remove them manually)
 * modify the `RHGS_VERSION` / `TENDRL_VERSION` parameter in the `Vagrantfile` for different combinations of OS and Gluster/Tendrl versions
 * modify the `VMMEM` and `VMCPU` variables in the Vagrant file to change RHGS VM resources, adjust `VMDISK` to change brick device sizes